 Just one bowl of this cereal helps you satisfy 81% of your recommended daily intake of whole grains.
 In fact, the only ingredients are hard red wheat, brown rice, oats, barley, triticale, rye, buckwheat, and sesame seeds.
 That's it: meaning no added sugar or artificial flavors.

 7 Whole Grain Puffs, kashi.com

-With a tasty blend of oats, quinoa, walnuts, chia seeds, and more—you won't believe this granola is gluten-free, vegan, and free of all refined sugars.
+With a tasty blend of oats, quinoa, chia seeds, and fair-trade dark chocolate chunks—you won't believe this granola is gluten-free and vegan.
 It tastes delicious served with milk as a cereal or sprinkled on top of yogurt.
 Plus, it features a blend of probiotic cultures.

 Probiotic Granola, purelyelizabeth.com

 If you're more of a muesli fan, you can't go wrong with this wholesome version from Bob's Red Mill.
 It's made up of gluten-free oats, nuts, seeds, and dried fruit.
 Eat it cold with milk, hot like porridge, or soaked overnight—however you choose, this muesli will hit the spot.

 Want your passion for wellness to change the world?
 Become A Functional Nutrition Coach!
 Enroll today to join our upcoming live office hours.